DSI-Tecnocampus/assignment3-microservices/README.md

 where it states that it will use the port 8080 and that it uses a mysql database.
 We'll see that this database will run locally in a docker container.

-The **front** configuration file also has a default profile that states the port 7000 of the localhost and host and port to find the *product* service.
+The **front** configuration file also has a default profile that states the port 7000 of the localhost as host and port to find the *product* service.
 It also has different port and host values for the *docker* profile.

 ### Docker